6 Tips for Your Professional Development

 It’s what’s on the inside that matters…not in this case.

 It takes 7 seconds to make a first impression.
 7 seconds for someone to look at you and make a decision that is based completely on appearance.
 And, that first impression is hard to change.
-There is a lot that goes into first impressions, but we are going to focus on attire.
+There is a lot that goes into first impressions, but I am going to focus on attire.

 You might be a good person and a hard worker but your appearance matters.